Preliminary Rendering of the New Fire Station

 While our district continues to rely on dedicated volunteers, we must transition to a more flexible model, one that allows us to scale our response based on seasonal demands and environmental disasters.
 As our community and environment continue to change, so do the challenges we face.
 Now is the time to build a fire station that will support this new model and serve us for the next 100 years.

-Why a New Fire Station?
+Why do we need a New Fire Station?

+• It has been modified several times to accommodate the needs of the Fire District, but it is still inadequate.
 The existing building is not up to current seismic safety standards, posing risks in the event of a major earthquake.

 A Community-Powered Effort